SharonLutz/gxeRC/README.md

 # gxeRC
-Power analysis for gene by environment interactions of both rare and common variants.
+Power analyses for gene by environment interactions of both rare and common variants.